 The internship process is as follows:

 - The student attends an internship orientation and/or meets with a career development official to understand the internship process, requirements and how to find an internship.
+The student should begin looking for an internship at least one semester in advance.

 - The student receives an internship offer and decides to apply for internship credit.

-- The student obtains approval from a faculty member for faculty supervision of the internship.
+- The student obtains approval from a full-time faculty member for faculty supervision of the internship.
 The faculty supervisor should be in the academic area in which internship credits are sought.

 - The career development office reviews the application and sends a request for electronic review and approval to the faculty supervisor.

 - At any point in the approval flow, the application can be rejected.
 Following a rejection, officials in the career development office will work with the student to develop suitable modifications.
-Once all approvals (career development, faculty supervisor, academic advisor, division chair) are received, the application is sent to the HUB for final approval and processing.
+Once all approvals (career development, faculty supervisor, academic advisor, program coordinator/division chair) are received, the application is sent to the HUB for final approval and processing.

 - Midterm and end-of-semester feedback on the student is sent to faculty supervisor by the career development office.